Consensus document on the management of cellulitis in lymphoedema

 1.2.5.
 Antibiotics should be continued until all signs of acute inflammation have

-antibiotics should be for no less than 14 days from the time a definite clinical
+resolved; this may mean taking antibiotics for 1-2 months and the course of antibiotics should be for no less than 14 days from the time a definite clinical response is observed.

 Skin changes e.g. discolouration / staining may persist for months or longer following severe cellulitis and do not necessarily require ongoing antibiotics.